-Police Mutual is a trading style of The Royal London Mutual Insurance Society Limited (RLMIS) and PMGI Limited (PMGI).
-RLMIS is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
+Police Mutual is a trading style of The Royal London Mutual Insurance Society Limited.
+The Royal London Mutual Insurance Society Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 The firm is on the Financial Services Register, registration number 117672.
-PMGI is authorised and regulated by the Financial Conduct Authority.
-The firm is on the Financial Services Register in England and Wales, RLMIS number 99064 and PMGI number 1073408.
-Registered office: 55 Gracechurch Street, London, EC3V ORL.
+Registered in England and Wales number 99064.
+Registered Office: 55 Gracechurch Street, London, EC3V ORL.
 For your security all calls are recorded and may be monitored.